The TEACCH Autism Programme

 Summary

 Structured visual teaching approaches provide a framework on which to help the learner engage and learn.
 The principles of the TEACCH Programme can be used as a method to teach.
-There are other evidence based strategies also available which can be used to teach skills such as emotional regulation programmes, anxiety management, social skills programmes, Attention Autism section and video modelling techniques.

 This chapter describes only the fundamental principles of the Programme.
 Please see this video for further information on training in the programme.
 See the TEACCH Autism Programme Video.